The Power of a Digital Presence: How Consistent Information Improves Brand Discoverability

 If brands aren't actively managing their information broadly and consistently, AI-led models like Gemini or ChatGPT - and soon-to-be others - could present people with inaccurate information following a query, or, worse, not surface information about them at all.

-How does coverage across the publisher network impact changing habits in the landscape?
+How does coverage across the publisher network impact changing habits in the search landscape?

 Today, most brands are still heavily focused on driving traffic from Google, which makes sense: at least 83% of customers look for information there before visiting a brand location.